azsry/phasmophobia_mechanics/README.md

 ## Spirit Box
 - Ghosts can only respond once every 10 seconds
+- "Nothing detected" means the game recognised your phrase, but it triggered a fail check.
+However, fail checks and answers do not seem to be mutually exclusive.
+- Ghosts that do not use spirit box will never respond
 - Ghost responses only work if you are using Local Push to Talk or have a VR headset on
 - Ghosts will not respond if you are more than 3m away from them, or are on a different floor
 - Ghosts that only respond to one person are shy
 - Ghosts will not respond if the fusebox is on and a light switch in your current room is on
-- Ghosts will not respond unless you say their name
+- Ghosts will not respond if you have said their name in isolation (i.e. anger them with a phrase) recently
 - Ghosts can respond with either location answers, difficulty answers, or age answers
     - Different location sounds are played depending on whether you are at least 4m away from the ghost
         - Difficulty questions: